 As you can see, there are a few different ways that a prosecutor can charge a Colorado burglary case.
-However this could bode well for a defendant as it leaves room to negotiate a plea deal.
-If you're facing charges under Colorado burglary laws, a seasoned criminal defense attorney can make all the difference in your case.
-Speak with one today and receive an initial evaluation of your case at absolutely no charge to you.
+However, this could bode well for a defendant as it leaves room to negotiate a plea deal.
+If you're facing charges under Colorado burglary laws, speak with a seasoned criminal defense attorney today who can make all the difference in your case.

 Contact a qualified attorney.